amydst/Pediactric-HC-Deserts/README.md

 ### **Project Overview:**
 Pediatricians are specially trained to provide optimal care for children, and research shows that pediatric care leads to better health outcomes for children compared to care provided by general or family doctors.
-Specialized pediatric care not only benefits children's health, but it also proves to be more cost-effective for families, insurance companies, and government programs.
+Specialized pediatric care not only benefits children's health, but it also proves to be more cost-effective for families, insurance companies, and government programs.<sup>1,8</sup>
-California is home to some of the nation's top hospitals and offers a robust Medicaid program—Medi-Cal—that provides healthcare coverage to low-income residents, individuals with disabilities, and all children under the age of 21.
-Despite these efforts, there are still significant areas of the state where access to pediatric care is limited.
+California is home to some of the nation's top hospitals and offers a robust Medicaid program—Medi-Cal—that provides healthcare coverage to low-income residents, individuals with disabilities, and all children under the age of 21.<sup>6,7</sup> Despite these efforts, there are still significant areas of the state where access to pediatric care is limited.
 This project aims to investigate the socioeconomic factors that may contribute to the existence of pediatric healthcare deserts in California.
 Specifically, we seek to understand how variables such as poverty rates, family income, population density, and insurance coverage might influence the distribution of pediatricians across the state, and identify the regions where children are underserved.